oNuRix/XPS-9700-opencore/README.md

 - setup_var SaSetup  0xF6 0x03 # Total DVMT = MAX
 - setup_var CpuSetup 0x1B7  0x01 # Enable OverClocking Feature for voltageshift
 - Thanks [jkbuha](https://github.com/jkbuha)
-## VoltageShift
+## VoltageShift configuration
 - Thanks [sicreative](https://github.com/sicreative/VoltageShift)
 - With voltageShift thermal not get too hot and fans runs smoothly
 - i use sudo ./voltageshift buildlaunchd -130 -75 -90 0 0 0 1 25 45 -1
-## Can use: For more performance
+## For more performance You can use the following settings:
 - Sudo ./voltageshift buildlaunchd -130 -75 -90 0 0 0 1 45 90 -1
-- or
+- For a balanced profile:
 - Sudo ./voltageshift buildlaunchd -130 -75 -90 0 0 0 1 45 65 -1
-- I added
+- It is recommended to install SleepWatcher to restart VoltageShift after wake.
+This is necessary because Dell resets the EC (Embedded Controller) when the device goes to sleep and wakes up.

 ## Not Wworking
-- Brightness control keys (use Fn+S/Fn+B instead) or you can change in keyboard setting too F6+F7
-- over typ c HDMI coldplug (hotplug is OK)
+- Brightness control keys: Use Fn + S / Fn + B instead, or change the shortcut in Keyboard Settings (instead of F6 / F7)
+- USB-C HDMI cold plug issue: Not working when connected before boot (hot plug works fine).
-- Audio
+- Audio not working alc711 not supported!